Community Sexual Health Outreach Support Worker

 SALARY: £19,500 - £23,500 (depending on experience)

-LOCATION: Candidates will cover the Devon region, in particular Plymouth and Exeter.
+LOCATION: Candidates will cover the Devon region.

-JOB TYPE: Part-Time, Permanent
+JOB TYPE: Full-time, Permanent

-WORKING HOURS: Full and part-time hours available
+WORKING HOURS: Full and part-time considered

-We have a number of job roles within our well-loved and established charity.
 The Eddystone Trust are looking for candidates who are good listeners, empathic, and personable, with experience working with marginalised groups or individuals.
 The job role requires a positive attitude towards HIV and other sexual health issues, as you will be working with a diverse clientele.
 The ideal candidate will have the experience or the skills needed to hold workshops, facilitate support groups, and engage in activities that promote social inclusion and sexual health awareness.

 Candidates should have a Driving Licence and access to a vehicle as this post requires regular travel, locally and regionally and you will need to be able to get to places that are not well served by public transport